serde-rs/serde-rs.github.io/future/_src/examples.md

 **[Structs and enums in JSON](json.md)**: The representation chosen by [`serde_json`](https://github.com/serde-rs/json) for structs and enums.
-Other data formats are encouraged to follow an analogous approach where possible.
+Other human-readable data formats are encouraged to follow an analogous approach where possible.

 **[Default value for a field](attr-default.md)**: Some examples of the `#[serde(default)]` attribute.